-Bitcoins are the talk of the town, not only the elite investment bankers or the imperious B-school graduates but also Homemakers, local shop owners, and young college kids know a lot about the mystic cryptocurrency.
+Bitcoins are the talk of the town, not only the elite investment bankers or the imperious B-school graduates but also Homemakers, local shop owners, and young college kids who know a lot about the mystic cryptocurrency.

 The lure of making quick money sitting on a couch in a dungeon hole is a fantasy.
 Not to mention, how quickly the investment of Bitcoin millionaires is souring is a thing to envy.